shaigue/pmi_masking/README.md

 # pmi_masking
 This repository contains code that takes a text corpus and creates a PMI masking vocabulary for it.

+## Creating a PMI masking vocabulary for a specific dataset

 ## Creating virtual environment
 Make sure you have the latest pip:
 ```commandline